Discover more from Remembering Sion

 Now we find something at least marginally more concrete: “Orthodoxism” is alleged to also have some kind of an “aversion to materiality and historicity.”
 Unfortunately, the author fails at any point in the article to actually delineate (much less demonstrate) this accusation.
 In its present state, I am rather inclined to think that this charge too does not hold any water: when one thinks of fundamentalists, one usually thinks of people who place rather a large emphasis on the importance of the way we behave with our bodies in this present life (indeed, it is chiefly on account of this tendency that fundamentalists are so often disliked).

-But if “materiality” and “historicity” are in fact euphemisms for “indulging the flesh” and “keeping up with the times,” and if “theology” is a euphemism for “new doctrines never previously heard of in the history of Christianity,” then the author is quite right that many Orthodox have an aversion to such things.
+But — at the risk of jumping to conclusions based on the track record of Public Orthodoxy — if “materiality” and “historicity” are in fact euphemisms for “indulging the flesh” and “keeping up with the times,” and if “theology” is in fact a euphemism for “new doctrines never previously heard of in the history of Christianity,” then the author is quite right that many Orthodox have an aversion to such things.
 Likewise, they are undoubtedly very much concerned with spirituality, with their salvation, and with the future life.

 However, whether they are actually in point of fact wrong, or whether such tendencies are indeed indicative of fundamentalism (rather than, well, Christianity), remains totally unaddressed, not to mention unproven.